Life (a Foundation)

 On the other hand, if there is too much diversity, then some individuals may no longer be able to mate successfully with some other individuals.
 In this case, some individuals may not reproduce, and others may have evolved into a new species.
 Of course, this evolution into new species happens all the time in nature and is what has given us all the diversity of life that is all around us.

 With the genetic mutations that led to bipedalism, our hominid ancestors diverged from other primates somewhere in Africa sometime between 2.5 and 4 million years ago.
-Basically, the hypothesis is that climatic changes forced our ancestors out of the trees and onto the savannahs where bipedalism gave our ancestors an advantage.
-By about 2.3 million years ago, various genetic mutations then led to increased brain capacity and the ability to make and to use simple tools, which gave our ancestors a further advantage.
+Basically, the theory is that climatic changes forced our ancestors out of the trees and onto the savannahs where bipedalism gave our ancestors an advantage.
+By about 2.3 million years ago, various genetic mutations had then led to increased brain capacity and the ability to make and to use simple tools, which gave our ancestors a further advantage.

 Over time, many different species of hominids evolved.
 Then, about a million years ago, the climatic conditions allowed or forced some members of these hominid species to migrate out of Africa and into Europe and Asia.
 Continued climatic changes isolated many hominid species in various places where they continued to evolve to better survive in their environments.
 During this time, our hominid ancestors in Africa evolved into modern humans (Homo Sapiens).